 Given the lack of success provided by previous survey methods, the MetroParks felt the most accurate and comprehensive method to gain useful data for all MetroParks properties would be an infrared aerial survey flown by fixed-wing aircraft.
-The MetroParks commissioned an infrared aerial survey to be conducted in January of 2022 by "Above All Aerial & Specialty Photography" based in Medina, Ohio.
-The Contractor surveyed all MetroParks facilities (excluding the MetroParks Bikeway) including an ~400' buffer beyond our property boundaries.
+The MetroParks commissioned infrared aerial surveys to be conducted in 2022 and 2024 by "Above All Aerial & Specialty Photography" based in Medina, Ohio.
+During each survey, the Contractor surveyed all MetroParks facilities (excluding the MetroParks Bikeway) including an ~400' buffer beyond our property boundaries.
+Surveys were conducted during the months of January and February, targeting the most ideal weather conditions with low temperatures and snow cover being preferable.

-The survey was flown over two (2) nights, with the "Central Area" being flown on January 21, 2022.
-The "Central Area" included Mill Creek Park, Huntington Woods, Hitchcock Woods, Collier Preserve, and the Mill Creek Wildlife Sanctuary.
-The remaining regional facilities were surveyed on January 26, 2022.
-These facilities included Sebring Woods, Egypt Swamp Preserve, Hawkins Marsh, Vickers Nature Preserve, Sawmill Creek Preserve, the MetroParks Farm, Cranberry Run Headwaters, McGuffey Wildlife Preserve, Springfield Forest, and Yellow Creek Park.
+In each case, the survey was flown over two (2) nights, with the "Central Area" being flown on one night and the remaining regional areas being flown on a separate night.
+The "Central Area" includes Mill Creek Park, Huntington Woods, Hitchcock Woods, Collier Preserve, and the Mill Creek Wildlife Sanctuary.
+The remaining regional facilities include Sebring Woods, Egypt Swamp Preserve, Hawkins Marsh, Vickers Nature Preserve, Sawmill Creek Preserve, the MetroParks Farm, Cranberry Run Headwaters, McGuffey Wildlife Preserve, Springfield Forest, and Yellow Creek Park.